BirchBoy/BirchTF2twitchBot/README.md

     clients to connect to ei. this program.

     Things this program can do at the moment:
+    Interact with a twitch chat amd exacute preset commands.
     Interact with the tf2 client using the console.
 In short use any console command that you could**.

     *RCON stands from remote console.